 Reconnect to your body, mind, and relationships — from the inside out.

-Meet Caroline Gebhardt, LPC, RYT, RSME/T, Certified Intuitive Eating Counselor
+Meet Caroline Gebhardt, LPC, RYT, RSME/T, Certified Intuitive Eating Counselor, Somatic Therapist based in Atlanta, GA

-Food and body battles or painful parenting patterns can leave you feeling overwhelmed instead of energized, connected, and tuned in.
+Food and body struggles or painful parenting patterns can leave you feeling overwhelmed instead of energized, connected, and tuned in.

-• You may find yourself yelling more than you want to, worrying about attachment or development, and feeling scared of repeating patterns from your own upbringing.
+You may find yourself reacting in ways you don’t want to, worrying about your child’s well-being, or fearing you’re repeating patterns from your own upbringing.

-• You sense that anxiety, depression, or long-standing patterns are asking for deeper attention — and you’re open to a compassionate, body-based path toward change.
+You sense that anxiety, depression, or long-standing patterns need deeper support—and you’re open to a compassionate, body-based approach to change.

 Therapy with me weaves together symbolism, science, and skills for deep nourishment.